 In NAFLD the ability of insulin to suppress gluconeogenesis and production of VLDL is impaired, and the release of C-reactive protein (CRP), fibrinogen, and coagulation factors is increased.

-Liver fat content in NAFLD is associated with risk for cardiovascular disease, independent of NASH (Arulanandran et al., 2015).
+Liver fat content in NAFLD and METS is associated with risk for cardiovascular disease (Arulanandran et al., 2015; Laine et al., 2022).
 In a FDG study, high liver-to-blood ratio was found to predict cardiovascular events in asymptomatic individuals with NAFLD (Moon et al., 2017), but due to low number of events more studies are needed (Dimitriu-Leen & Scholte, 2017).

-Liver function can be assessed with SPECT and PET imaging, using [18F]FDGal, or radioligands for ASGP receptor and mitochondrial MC-I. Fibrosis can be detected with integrin radioligands with PET.
+Liver function can be assessed with SPECT and PET imaging, using [18F]FDGal, or radioligands for ASGP receptor and mitochondrial MC-I. Liver fat content can be assessed using MRS. Fibrosis can be detected with integrin radioligands with PET.
 Several ultrasound and MRI methods for detecting fibrosis in liver have been developed (Lucero & Brown, 2016; Petitclerc et al., 2017; Di Lascio et al., 2018).

 Armani A, Berry A, Cirulli F, Caprio M. Molecular mechanisms underlying metabolic syndrome: the expanding role of the adipocyte.
 FASEB J. 2017; 31(10): 4240-4255. doi: 10.1096/fj.201601125RRR.

 Di Carli MF, Charytan D, McMahon GT, Ganz P, Dorbala S, Schelbert HR.
 Coronary circulatory function in patients with the metabolic syndrome.
 J Nucl Med.
 2011; 52(9): 1369-1377. doi: 10.2967/jnumed.110.082883.